 The Emergency Medicine Interest Group (EMIG) serves to introduce students to the field of Emergency Medicine, one of the fastest growing specialties in the United States.
 Our main focus is to present various aspects of Emergency Medicine so that students may learn both the requirements of an EM residency and career and the lifestyle of an EM physician.
 Through a number of programs, including clinical workshops, lunch lectures, and shadowing, we help students develop useful skills, expand current knowledge bases and interact with professionals currently practicing in the specialty.
 EMIG encourages participation on a national level, particularly in the American Academy of Emergency Medicine (AAEM), the American College of Emergency Physicians (ACEP) and the Emergency Medicine Residency Association (EMRA).

-For more information please contact Michael Logan
+For more information please contact Kyrie Hungerford

 , Amanda Ross